 Finally, the book would benefit from some discussion of the ‘ironies of automation’ and technological sunk costs.
 Introduced by Bainbridge (1983), and later developed by Baxter et al. (2012) and Strauch (2017), the ironies of automation refers to the fact that automation may expand rather than eliminate problems with the human operator.
 Human operators may be left with arbitrary collections of tasks which system designers could not automate (Bainbridge, 1983).
-Automation projects may fail, their implementation may be seriously delayed, or the benefits that were expected from them (e.g., labour cost savings and improved productivity) might not be fully realised.
+Automation projects may fail, their implementation may be seriously delayed or the benefits that were expected from them (e.g., labour cost savings and improved productivity) might not be fully realized.
 In practice, it may turn out that automation increases the demand for human employees to deal with process tasks that have been left unautomated.
 Furthermore, the sunk costs incurred by companies for automation in the past may prevent their investments in new technologies, especially if they have not fully recovered their previous investment.
 Hence, they may continue to use old technologies.
 Although the ironies of automation and sunk costs are mentioned in the book, they need explicit and in-depth elaboration.

 Even so, Frey’s book is an excellent contribution to the body of knowledge on the political economy of automation technologies.
 At the time of writing this review, the book has been cited over 100 times in Google Scholar just a year after its publication.
-Its impact on research, education, and policy making will grow in the future.
+Its impact on research, education and policy making will grow in the future.

 References